johndk/berkeley-ml-capstone/README.md

 A few next-hour fields are null for flights in the final hour of December 31 because the requested ASPM record belongs to the next annual file.
 These are documented year-boundary gaps, not zero-traffic hours.

-### Merged NOAA weather columns
+### Joined NOAA weather columns

 NOAA supplies the latest weather observation at or before scheduled departure.
-The observation timestamp and age remain in the merged data so future or stale matches can be detected.
+The observation timestamp and age remain in the working dataframe so future or stale matches can be detected.

 | Column | Description | Use and availability |
 |---|---|---|